Dr. Michael “Robby” Rabinovich is back for another shift in the Pitt, HBO’s hit medical drama.

 Shabana Azeez as Victoria Javadi

-Victoria starts the season working closely with McKay, whose past with substance abuse and current ankle-bracelet monitoring offer a stark contrast from the people she is used to working with.
-While they experience their missteps, the get along well.
+Victoria starts the season working closely with McKay, whose past with substance abuse and current ankle-bracelet monitoring offer a stark contrast from the people she is used to working and interacting with.
+While they experience their missteps, they get along well.

 Things are a little icier with Santos.
 Their personalities are at complete odds in their routine interactions, but when faced with a challenge, their complementary skillsets form a dynamic team.